hotosm/docs/docs/dev-practices.md

   - Ideally the repo should always have a few low priority `good first issue` tags to help foster open source contribution / onboarding.

+> Note that to attach labels to an issue, the Github user requires at least
+> `triage` level permission for the repo.
+>
+> This can be tracked at a repo level with a `contributors` group, including
+> those that have contributed regularly to include them in the development flow.

 ##### Issue Assignment

 - Assign issues to the dev who will work on it.